truemagic-coder/solana-agent-kit/README.md

 This plugin enables Solana Agent to swap tokens using DFlow's Swap API with Privy delegated wallets.
 DFlow offers faster swaps compared to Jupiter Ultra with competitive rates and supports platform fees for monetization.

+Transactions are signed via Privy and sent via your configured RPC (Helius recommended) for reliable blockhash handling and priority fees.

 ```python
 config = {
     "tools": {